hyundai-robotics/doc-svtool-change/2-user-interface/6-manual.md

 -  When selecting "Fix" during the tool change input, the tool will not be physically changed.
  This function is used only to update the servo tool’s axis origin, soft limit, and encoder offset.
-- If the auxiliary axis type is a jig, enter "3" for the axis type selection.
+- If the additional axis type is a jig, enter "3" for the axis type selection.
 {% endhint %}
-- If all auxiliary axes are configured with the same tool type, the system will not request input for "Tool Type" during the R358 manual operation.
+- If all additional axes are configured with the same tool type, the system will not request input for "Tool Type" during the R358 manual operation.